 Method 3: Samsung Smart Switch

-Samsung Smart Switch allows data migration between Galaxy devices, but it does not transfer eSIM profiles.
-Use it for your apps and data, but manage the eSIM separately with one of the previous methods.
+Samsung Smart Switch allows you to migrate data between Galaxy devices, but it does not transfer eSIM profiles.
+Use it for your apps and data, but manage the eSIM separately using one of the methods above.

 |---|---|---|